zero-one-group/geni/README.md

 However, string literals do require `lit` wrapping:

 ```
-; The following will fail, because "Nelson" is interpreted as a Column
+; The following fails, because "Nelson" is interpreted as a Column
 (-> dataframe (g/filter (g/=== "SellerG" "Nelson")))

-; The following will succeed
+; The following works, as it checks the column "SellerG" against "Nelson" as a literal
 (-> dataframe (g/filter (g/=== "SellerG" (g/lit "Nelson"))))
 ```